RealityBending/IllusionGameHypnosis/documents/Inductions_scripts.md

 This is normal as our attention naturally wanders, and it will happen time and time again.
 As soon as you realize this has happened, simply come back to your stream.

 ### Preparation for upcoming task

-Continuing to place each thought that pops into your mind on a leaf and watching it slip by.
+Continue this practice, placing each thought on a leaf and allowing it to drift away.
-Much like the visual illusions you saw before this mindfulness session, we can know something is there, and instead of holding on to it, just simply choose to let it go.
-When thoughts come up, we can quell this movement and return to a state of peace that we choose and carve out ourselves.
-Much the same can be done when seeing visual illusions.
+Much like observing visual illusions, acknowledge the presence of thoughts without clinging to them.
-When you return to the tasks later, you may find it easy to ignore the biasing red components, choosing to let them wash over you and go, accepting them and letting go, much like thoughts that may try to hold you.
+Just as you choose to release biasing black elements in the illusions, choose to let go of thoughts that attempt to hold you.
-Through this, you can see what is there.
+In this process, you will perceive what is present.
-By focusing on what you want to do, which is see through the illusion and its biasing red elements.
+Focus on your intention, which is to see through the illusion and its black biasing components, to see the truth of the red elements underneath.

 ### State exit

-Again and again, your thoughts will hook you.
-Remember, this is normal.
+Your thoughts may still distract you at times, and that's perfectly normal.
-As soon as you notice this has happened, simply come back to your stream.
+Each time you notice, guide your attention back to the stream.
-As the exercise comes to an end, begin to let go of your imagined stream and bring your attention back to where you are.
+As this exercise concludes, gradually release the imagery of the stream and reorient your awareness to your surroundings.
-Notice what you can hear, what you can feel, and when you're ready, open your eyes and notice what you can see.
+Notice sounds, sensations, and, when you're ready, open your eyes to the visual world.
-You might like to take another minute to sit quietly before carrying on with your day, holding on to this sense of presence and spaciousness from thinking.
+You might want to pause for a moment before continuing with your day, carrying this sense of presence forward.

 ## Hypnosis